makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

 There is as of now no way to implement a custom filename strategy when using *DbToolsBundle* as a standalone CLI tool or with the Docker image.

-If you need this feature, please let us know by [filing an issue](https://github.com/makinacorpus/DbToolsBundle/issues).
+If you need this feature, please let us know by [creating an issue](https://github.com/makinacorpus/DbToolsBundle/issues).
 :::
 @@@